lethehoa/Racoon_template_guide/README.md

 Interactsh interactions can be used with word, regex or helper matcher/exposer

-> interactsh_protocol: dns, http or smtp.
+> interact_protocol: dns, http or smtp.
 ```
 matchers:
   - type: word
-    part: interactsh_protocol
+    part: interact_protocol
     words:
       - "dns"
 ```

->interactsh_request: the request that the interact.sh server received
+> interact_req: the request that the interact.sh server received
 ```
 exposer:
   - type: regex
-    part: interactsh_request
+    part: interact_req
     group: 1
     regex:
       - 'GET \/([a-z-]+) HTTP'
 ```
->interactsh_response: the response that the interact.sh server sent to the client
+>interact_res: the response that the interact.sh server sent to the client

 <a href="#menu"> Back to main menu </a>